zirpo/monochrome-flow/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing site rebranding and selective monochrome image processing as per Change Request ZIRPO-01.
+The current focus is on implementing the homepage cleanup and interactive lightbox gallery as per Change Request ZIRPO-02.
+We are currently debugging an issue where the `collections.portrait` data is not being populated, leading to an empty gallery on the homepage.

 ## Recent Changes